 Next up came a sweet, super dry white Zold Veltelini from 2015 and a red smoky Pinot Noir from 2012.
 Then with dessert we had a Pinot Noir Blanc 2015, it was very nice, with the perfect sweet/acidic balance.
 After dinner, we were lucky enough to try out a sparkling wine and brandy from the Hernyak Vineyard.
 The sparkling wine was opened in front of us to make it sparkle.
 The correct amount of yeast & sugar had been enclosed in the bottle and then part of it had been frozen.
 We also learnt that a tyre has 2 units of pressure, but these bottles have 6!
 The brandy was 40% alcohol and had been aged for three years in a barrel, and then another three in a bottle.
 It was very yummy and the perfect end to the evening.

 There was a really nice crowd at the Tasting Table, with about 20 other guests.
 We sat with a lovely Hungarian lady and her lovely Hungarian/Australian partner who both gave us loads of tips about what to see in Budapest, and two Californians who were 100% darling!
-We went for a drink with them afterwards and they are super cool – hello to you guys out there! :) Whilst it's definitely not a traditional wine tasting, it definitely is a chance to try some perfect Hungarian wine and put candidly, I learnt more (and tried more wine) than I have on most other wine tastings.
-Put simply, the Thursdays at the Tasting Table are a treat we highly recommend.
+We went for a drink with them afterwards and they are super cool – hello to you guys out there! :)

-Wrap Up: Wine tasting tours in Budapest
+Wrap Up: (Some of) The Best Wine Tasting Tours in Budapest

 Hungarian wine really is some of the best in the world and I really hope you do a wine tasting in Budapest, here's a short summary:

-All the wine gone to your head?
+P. S. All the wine gone to your head?
 Fallen in love with the city/a Hungarian?
 If you want to start learning Hungarian I highly recommend Catch Budapest's Smart Hungarian Audio Course.
 Click on that link to find out more, and if you're convinced use WEASELS30 for 30% off!

 Share this: